Designing For Evil

 - An automatic throttle if we see rapid, bot-like actions from your IP address.

-- Some basic heuristics to detect "spammy" content, such as too many URLs.
+- Some basic heuristics to detect "spammy" content, such as too many URLs, or typing inhumanly fast.

 - An easy way for users with sufficient reputation to undo vandalism by reverting to an earlier version.

 Don't get me wrong.
-I've been humbled by the quality -- and the sheer size -- of the community that has grown up around this blog.
-I expect the overwhelming majority of people who participate in stackoverflow.com will be absolutely upstanding internet citizens.
+I've been humbled by the quality – and the sheer size – of the community that has grown up around this blog.
+I expect the overwhelming majority of people who participate in Stack Overflow will be upstanding Internet citizens.
 Wikipedia is a living testament to the fact that goodness vastly outnumbers evil.
-We good guys can win, if we've had the forethought to put some controls in place first.
+We good guys can win, if we have the forethought to put some controls in place first.

 As the good guys, we can't afford to be ignorant of the spammers' techniques.
 If that means spelunking through the grimiest corners of some scummy black hat forums, then so be it.
 I'll tell you this: I've never nofollowed a single link on this blog until today.
 The most effective way to fight the evil spammers is to understand them, and the first step toward understanding evil is openly linking to their tools and methods, exposing them to as much public scrutiny as possible.